snyoz/sass.vs.less/README.md

 }                        | }
 </pre>

+<p><strong>SCOPING NOTE:</strong></p>
-<p><strong>SCOPING NOTE:</strong></br>SASS is using the var scoping of ruby.
+<p>SASS is using the var scoping of ruby.
 Less is using JavaScript Scoping.
 In future updates of SASS you will be able to change the scoping with special declarations.</p>

 <strong>EXAMPLE:</strong>
 <pre>